How to Keep Your Dog Busy While You Feed the Baby

 What do I put on a lick mat or in a Kong?

-Anything dog-safe and spreadable: plain unsweetened yogurt, pureed pumpkin, mashed banana, the dog's own wet food, or peanut butter — checked to be xylitol-free, since xylitol is seriously toxic to dogs.
+Anything dog-safe and spreadable: plain unsweetened yogurt, pureed pumpkin, mashed banana, the dog's own wet food, or peanut butter — checked to be xylitol-free, since [xylitol is toxic to dogs and turns up in some sugar-free peanut butters](https://www.aspca.org/news/updated-safety-warning-xylitol-how-protect-your-pets) (per the ASPCA).
 Freeze for longer sessions.
 Avoid anything sweetened or seasoned.

 Is it okay to just gate the dog away during feeds?